 For dessert, the Kunefe came as a surprise – it’s a creamy and sweet pastry dish with a crispy topping, soaked in a syrup called attar, and layered with cheese.
 The distinctive mix of crunchy and gooey textures made for a very interesting and succulent treat!
 As it’s only prepared to order, do ask for it early to save on waiting time.
 For those craving a tipple or two, Beirut Grill boasts a great cocktail and wine menu too.

 Meat lovers will be pleased with the selection of kebabs on offer.
-The adana kebab, featuring minced lamb seasoned with traditional spices, was seared to perfection, and came with a generous serving of fragrant, fluffy buttered rice and a side of fresh green salad.
+The adana kebab, featuring minced lamb seasoned with traditional spices, was seared to perfection.
+It also came with a generous serving of fragrant, fluffy buttered rice and a side of fresh green salad.
 For something different, try the inegol kofte – special grilled beef patties based on a 19th-century recipe.
 They’re well executed, extremely flavourful and with a tender bite.

 The restaurant is home to loads of shared platters and is ideal if you’re looking for fun Middle Eastern food with a twist.
 We started with a selection of mezzes including chickpea and tahini hummus, smoked eggplant, pomegranate and teriyaki babaganoush and roasted red pepper muhammara, all served as dipping plates with soft pita bread.

-The caramelised cauliflower was one of my favourites, tossed in a tahini and dill sauce, as was the squeaky halloumi with honey-glazed carrots and Thai basil.
+The caramelised cauliflower was among my favourites at this Middle Eastern restaurant, tossed in a tahini and dill sauce.
+Also excellent was the squeaky halloumi with honey-glazed carrots and Thai basil.
 Next came the kale fattoush, a homemade “feta burrata” served with kale croutons and herbs.
-Next came the brassica tabbouleh – perfectly cooked Brussels sprouts with raw cauliflower grains, red cabbage and pickled onions, the amazing hot skillet prawns in green harissa and cream, 100-day aged short rib with Turkish coffee barbecue sauce and slow-roasted lamb shoulder, which melted in our mouths.
-Artichoke has a great selection of beers, wines and ciders, and can make pairing recommendations for your Middle Eastern food too.
+And then brassica tabbouleh – perfectly cooked Brussels sprouts with raw cauliflower grains, red cabbage and pickled onions.
+The mains were amazing too: hot skillet prawns in green harissa and cream, 100-day aged short rib with Turkish coffee barbecue sauce and slow-roasted lamb shoulder, which melted in our mouths.
+Artichoke has a great selection of beers, wines and ciders, and can also make pairing recommendations for your Middle Eastern food.